blahner/BOLDMomentsDataset/README.md

 ### Citation
 If you use this dataset, please cite:

-Lahner, B., Dwivedi, K., Iamshchinina, P., Graumann, M., Lascelles, A., Roig, G., ... & Cichy, R. (2023).
-BOLD Moments: modeling short visual events through a video fMRI dataset and metadata. bioRxiv, 2023-03.
+Lahner et al. Modeling short visual events through the BOLD Moments video fMRI dataset and metadata.
+Nature Communications, (2024).